wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 ## Deploy LAMP on existing VM Walkthrough

-If you need help creating a Linux VM you can head [here to learn how to create a Linux VM] (./virtual-machines-linux-quick-create-cli.md).
+If you need help creating a Linux VM you can head [here to learn how to create a Linux VM](/documentation/articles/virtual-machines-linux-quick-create-cli/).
 Next, you will need to SSH into the Linux VM.
-If you need help with creating an SSH key you can head [here to learn how to create an SSH key on Linux/Mac] (./virtual-machines-linux-mac-create-ssh-keys.md).
+If you need help with creating an SSH key you can head [here to learn how to create an SSH key on Linux/Mac](/documentation/articles/virtual-machines-linux-mac-create-ssh-keys/).
 If you have an SSH key already, go ahead and SSH into your Linux VM with `ssh username@uniqueDNS`.

 Now that you are working within your Linux VM, we will walk through installing the LAMP stack on Debian-based distributions.
 The exact commands might differ for other Linux distros.